Outreach Opportunities Fund

 Statement of Purpose:

-To distribute 25% of funds collected during the Sunday service to community charities, both those that are independent of the church and those that have some connection to the work of church committees.
+To distribute 25% of funds collected during the Sunday service to community charities, both those that are independent of the church and those that have some connection to the work of church teams.
 Priority is given to organizations undertaking social justice, refugee support and settlement and environmental sustainability work with a focus on vulnerable or other marginalized communities.
 Preference for funding is given to groups working primarily in Vancouver and the Lower Mainland.

 Members: